Peñaranda, Nueva Ecija: Religion

 Majority of the people is Roman Catholic.
 Other religious groups have churches and places of worship in the municipality.

 Economy

 Primarily depends on rice & vegetable farming, poultry and piggery.
+Peñaranda was once known for its high-quality crop called ikmo, a plant used by older Filipinos as a chewing substance.
+Recently however, the crop is on the brink of extinction.
+Rice remains a flourishing farm produce.

 Culture

 Every May, Peñaranda residents stage a musical drama called "Araquio", a re-enactment of Christians' quest led by Queen Helena and King Constantine for the Holy Cross where Jesus Christ was nailed.
 Actors and actresses garbed in colorful and cute costumes dramatize this century old tradition which features sword fights between the Christians and Moros.